choiwhn/t-prior-VAE/README.md

 ## Introduction

-Variational Autoencoders (VAEs) often suffer from overregularization due to the strong influence of the KL divergence term between the Gaussian prior and the encoder’s Gaussian distribution.
-This results in reduced generalization performance.
+Variational Autoencoders (VAEs) are powerful generative models that learn to represent data in a compressed latent space.
+However, they often encounter overregularization issues due to the Kullback-Leibler (KL) divergence between the encoder's distribution and a standard Gaussian prior.
+This overregularization can lead to suboptimal generalization performance, particularly in tasks like missing data imputation.

-To address this, I propose a **T-Prior VAE**, which uses a t-distributed latent space.
-The t-distribution, with its slower tail decay compared to the Gaussian, results in a lower KL divergence.
-This helps balance the trade-off between reconstruction accuracy and generalization.
+To address this challenge, we introduce the modified version of Variational Autoencoder (T-Prior VAE).
+This model employs a t-distribution as the prior for the latent space, capitalizing on its heavier tails compared to the Gaussian distribution.
+The t-distribution's slower tail decay results in a reduced KL divergence, effectively balancing the trade-off between reconstruction accuracy and generalization.

-then pretrained model is used to missing impuation and compare its performance to traditional VAE model.
+In our approach, we pretrain the T-Prior VAE and apply it to missing data imputation tasks.
+We then compare its performance against traditional VAE models using the MNIST dataset to demonstrate its effectiveness.

 ---